 Columbia Falls is a very small city located in the state of Montana.
 With a population of 5,575 people and three constituent neighborhoods, Columbia Falls is the 18th largest community in Montana.

 Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Columbia Falls is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Columbia Falls is a city of service providers, sales and office workers, and managers.
-There are especially a lot of people living in Columbia Falls who work in office and administrative support (12.72%), management occupations (10.92%), and food service (9.85%).
+Overall, Columbia Falls is a city of managers, sales and office workers, and service providers.
+There are especially a lot of people living in Columbia Falls who work in management occupations (13.45%), sales jobs (12.47%), and office and administrative support (8.92%).

-Being a small city, Columbia Falls does not have a public transit system used by locals to get to and from work.
+Columbia Falls is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The per capita income in Columbia Falls in 2010 was $21,284, which is lower middle income relative to Montana, and middle income relative to the rest of the US.
-This equates to an annual income of $85,136 for a family of four.
+The per capita income in Columbia Falls in 2010 was $27,900, which is upper middle income relative to Montana, and middle income relative to the rest of the US.
+This equates to an annual income of $111,600 for a family of four.
 However, Columbia Falls contains both very wealthy and poor people as well.

 The people who call Columbia Falls home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Columbia Falls residents report their race to be White, followed by Native American.
-Important ancestries of people in Columbia Falls include Norwegian, French, Irish, and English.
+Important ancestries of people in Columbia Falls include German, Norwegian, French, Irish, and English.

 The most common language spoken in Columbia Falls is English.
-Other important languages spoken here include Spanish and German.
+Other important languages spoken here include Spanish and German/Yiddish.